-There are exponential health and social benefits if women and girls have access to the services and tools that protect against unintended pregnancy, support healthy pregnancies and protect against sexually transmitted infections.
+The health and social benefits if women and girls have access to health services are enormous.

 Despite the fact that 69% of the population in Guatemala is less than 30 years old, sexual education still hasn’t reached most public schools, and 1 in 3 indigenous women have no access to health and family planning services.
 Contraceptive use is strikingly low (and even lower among indigenous women), family planning services are severely limited, and maternal mortality rates are high.
 There are several organizations focusing on sexual and reproductive health issues - but often with limited resources.